 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 Egg muffin cups have made my life so much easier.
-Most mornings, I’m fine with oatmeal, but there are times when I need protein when I first get up.
-Since eggs are the ideal breakfast food, these muffin cups are the perfect thing in the morning.
+Most mornings, I’m fine with oatmeal.
+But there are times when I need protein shortly after I first get up.
+Since eggs are the ideal breakfast food, these muffin cups are the perfect thing to get me going in the morning.

 I typically make a dozen egg muffin cups at a time and eat two of them right away.
 My husband can eat at least two, sometimes three.
 He likes to add a piece of toast with jelly on it.
 I’d rather just have the muffin cups by themselves.